How to Burn Multiple Movies on One DVD with a Menu at Once

 Things to Know before Burning Multiple DVDs at Once

-1) Common Types of Writable DVD
+1) Common types of writable DVD

 There are 3 common types of DVDs: DVD-5, DVD-9, and DVD-10.
 Currently, double-sided DVD-10 is not very popular.
 Most people are still using DVD-5 and DVD-9.